 Below you’ll find an easy step-by-step tutorial for how to draw a Snowy City Tutorial Video and Coloring Page.
-The swirly sky is a nod to Van Gogh’s Starry Night.
+The swirly sky is a nod to Van Gogh’s famous Starry Night painting.

 Snowy City Painting